timdiels/chicken_turtle_project/README.md

 with the data files, but no `__init__.py` as that would turn the data directory into a package.

+Simply include test dependencies in install_requires.

 `ct-mksetup` should be run before any commit and deployment.
 For the latter, call `ct-mksetup` in your deploy scripts.

-Simply include test dependencies in install_requires.
+Chicken Turtle Project does not enforce a particular methodology for deployments, but we recommend shell scripts for simple deployments as they don't have dependencies (assuming you only deploy to unix-like machines).
+If you need to do more complex work such as migrating data to a new database structure, include a Python script and call it from the shell script after having made the venv.

 ## Old notes (TODO rm)
 - venv_create.sh: create a virtual environment corresponding to setup.py.
 If